 - A beneficiary's failure to report an event; or

 - A beneficiary's incorrect report.

 Not all of our overpayments are improper payments, as unavoidable overpayments are not considered improper payments if statutes (laws), regulations, or court orders require us to make the payment.
 For example, the Social Security Act allows individuals, in prescribed circumstances, to request a continuation of their benefits while they appeal an adverse action.
 If the appeal is not decided in their favor, the resulting overpayment is not considered an improper payment because it was statutorily required at the point it was made.

 We have a number of strategies in place to protect the public’s tax dollars and ensure a more efficient and effective government.
 We conduct both medical and work continuing disability reviews (CDR) to determine if a beneficiary remains eligible, as well as Supplemental Security Income redeterminations to re-evaluate any nonmedical factors that would affect eligibility or the payment amount.
-In FY 2016, we completed over 850,000 full medical CDRs and approximately 2.530 million redeterminations.
-In addition, we completed approximately 285,000 work CDRs in FY 2016.
+In FY 2018, we completed approximately 896,500 full medical CDRs and approximately 2.91 million redeterminations.
+In addition, we completed approximately 314,400 work CDRs in FY 2018.